binpash/pash/README.md

 ```

 Run `./pa.sh --help` to get more information about the available commands.
-Read a longer tutorial, see [docs/tutorial](docs/tutorial.md).
+See [docs/tutorial](docs/tutorial.md) for a longer tutorial.

 ## Installation

-If on Ubuntu, Fedora, or Arch, you can simply run `curl up.pash.ndr.md | sh`.
+On Ubuntu, Fedora, or Arch, run `curl up.pash.ndr.md | sh` to setup PaSh.
 Alternatively, you can clone the repo and run `./scripts/up.sh`

 You can also built the Docker container from scratch by running
 ```sh